michael-trovato/advanced-macro-calculator/README.md

 - Grams Protein per kg LBM = 2.2
 - Minimum Grams Fat per kg LBM = 0.75
 - Minimum Grams Fat Safety Factor = 0.2
+- Maximum Percentage Caloric Intake Below BMR = 0.2

 ## Disclaimers
+This calculator is designed to provide general guidance and informational content only.
+It is not a substitute for professional medical advice or for the care that patients receive from their healthcare professionals.

 ### Medical Disclaimer

-The information provided by this calculator is for general informational purposes only.
-All information on the site is provided in good faith, however, we make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability, or completeness of any information on the site.

-Under no circumstance shall we have any liability to you for any loss or damage of any kind incurred as a result of the use of the site or reliance on any information provided on the site.
-Your use of the site and your reliance on any information on the site is solely at your own risk.

-This site cannot and does not contain medical/health advice.
-The medical/health information is provided for general informational and educational purposes only and is not a substitute for professional advice.
-Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
+Please consult with healthcare professionals for advice pertaining to your individual health conditions and requirements.
-The use of any information provided on this site is solely at your own risk.
+Reliance on any information provided by this calculator is solely at your own risk.

 ### Fitness Disclaimer

-The site cannot and does not contain fitness advice.
-The fitness information is provided for general informational and educational purposes only and is not a substitute for professional advice.
+The health and fitness advice provided is for general informational and educational purposes only.
-Before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
+It is not a substitute for professional advice, and we strongly encourage you to consult with fitness professionals before implementing any fitness program.
-The use of any information provided on this site is solely at your own risk.